ArcticXWolf/AXWChessbot/README.md

 and furthermore I change the engine quite a bit, so the strength may vary from time to time.
-However the engine is available on lichess and there it beats stockfish on difficulty levels 1-4 (lichess rating levels of 800-1700) confidently.
+However the engine is available on lichess and there it beats stockfish on difficulty levels 1-4 (lichess rating levels of 800-1700) confidently on rapid 10+10 rules.
 Level 5 (rating 2000) is dominated by stockfish, but AXWChessBot manages to secure some wins as well.

 So its strength should be between 1700 and 2000.
-Remember that this is a lichess rating which does not correspond to the FIDE elo ratings.
+Remember that this is a lichess rating which does not correspond to the FIDE elo ratings and that its strength also depends on the machine it is running on.
+More computing resources mean more depth in the search tree.
+The server running the bot on lichess provides enough resources for an average search depth of 3-4 plys.

 ## Features